UniExeterRSE/intro-version-control/_episodes/06_example_repo.md

 flavours, but different flavours provide different ways to extend the basic syntax to handle more complicated features (such as tables).
 We'll use the GitHub Flavoured Markdown, since (surprise!) this is what is used on GitHub.
-You can find a pretty omprehensive introduction to the syntax of GitHub Flavoured Markdown at
+You can find a pretty comprehensive introduction to the syntax of GitHub Flavoured Markdown at
 <https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax>.